g-chauvel/zuul-jobs/roles/ensure-sphinx/README.rst

    Optional path to a pip constraints file for installing python libraries.

 .. zuul:rolevar:: doc_building_packages
-   :default: ['sphinx']
+   :default: ``list``

    List of python packages to install for building docs.
+The default package list is based on the python version in use.

+.. zuul:rolevar:: doc_building_extra_packages
+   :default: ``list``

+   List of python additional packages to install for building docs.
+   By default this list is empty.

 .. zuul:rolevar:: sphinx_python
    :default: python2